Skip to content

 Guided Journaling for Writers: 21-min Exercise with Writing Prompts

 (3 min read.)
 You can use this set of guided journaling prompts for creative writers as a writing warm-up, or as a standalone exercise if you’re feeling blocked or stuck and need some fresh energy and vision.
-If you’re setting new goals, trying to get your spark back after burnout, or just wondering which path to take, try taking twenty-ish minutes to simply really work your way through this hands-on guided writing exercise.
+If you want to ask personal questions, you can try my monthly journaling prompts.
+But if you want a guided experience that specifically tackles the writing life, this is the post for you.

 From my years of experience as a writing coach, I offer these seven questions as journaling prompts in an intentional order that can help you make fresh connections about your writing.
 You know all this stuff in your gut.
 But putting it into words can bring clarity or surprise, especially when you lay it out one answer after another.